Admral77/Simple-Stock-Predictor/README.md

 # Stock Price Prediction using LSTM

-This repository contains a Python script to predict stock prices using a Long Short-Term Memory (LSTM) neural network.
-The model is trained on historical stock price data and uses technical indicators as features.
+This repository contains a Python script that predicts stock prices using a Long Short-Term Memory (LSTM) neural network.
+The script is designed to be flexible, allowing users to easily modify parameters and test different stocks.

 ## Features
-- Data Collection: Downloads historical stock data using `yfinance`.
+- **Data Collection:** Downloads historical stock data using `yfinance`.
-- Data Preprocessing: Computes technical indicators such as SMA, RSI, Momentum, and Volatility.
+- **Data Preprocessing:** Computes technical indicators such as Simple Moving Averages (SMA), Relative Strength Index (RSI), Momentum, and Volatility.
-- LSTM Model: Constructs and trains an LSTM model for predicting stock prices.
+- **LSTM Model:** Constructs and trains an LSTM model for predicting stock prices.
-- Model Evaluation: Evaluates the model using RMSE and plots actual vs. predicted stock prices.
+- **Model Evaluation:** Evaluates the model using Root Mean Squared Error (RMSE) and plots the actual vs. predicted stock prices.

 ## Installation

-To set up your environment and install the required packages, create a virtual environment and use the `requirements.txt` file.
+To set up your environment and install the required packages, follow these steps:

 1. **Create a virtual environment:**